Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-Much of Lyon's core is protected by UNESCO's World Heritage List and contains the vast majority of traboules, which are concentrated in Old Lyon (or Vieux Lyon), the former silk-weaving center of Croix-Rousse hill, and the Renaissance neighbourhood of the Presqu'île.
+Much of Lyon's core is protected as a UNESCO World Heritage Site and contains the vast majority of traboules, which are concentrated in Old Lyon (or Vieux Lyon), the former silk-weaving center of Croix-Rousse hill, and the Renaissance neighbourhood of the Presqu'île.

 There appear to be some 400 traboules in Lyon Or 500.
 No one really seems to know and I've had city officials give me both figures.

 There would seem to be some 200 or so in the Vieux-Lyon, around 160 in Croix-Rousse, and 130 on the Presqu'île.
 Sadly, though, only 40 or so are open to the public.